leonawicz/CommCharts4/docs/md/05_scale_precip.md

     &lt;script&gt;&lt;/script&gt;
   &lt;/body&gt;
-&lt;/html&gt; ' scrolling='no' frameBorder='0' seamless class='rChart  highcharts  ' id='iframe-chart11cc68cd35d'> </iframe>
+&lt;/html&gt; ' scrolling='no' frameBorder='0' seamless class='rChart  highcharts  ' id='iframe-chart19843a92758'> </iframe>
  <style>iframe.rChart{ width: 100%; height: 500px;}</style>

 <style>iframe.rChart{ width: 100%; height: 500px;}</style>

-In summary, there are serious issues of bias and pronounced heteroskadisticty between the 2-km and 10-minute resolution data.
+In summary, there are serious issues of bias and accompanying pronounced heteroskadisticty between the 2-km and 10-minute resolution data.
-With the exception of a quick comparison with Juneau, the magnitude of changes seen across scales is evidenced just by looking at Fairbanks.
+The magnitude of changes seen across scales is evidenced just by looking at one community, Fairbanks, Alaska.
+The comparison with Juneau reveals important differences showing that even what has been uncovered here cannot be safely extrapolated to all communities.
 There are thousands of communities in the Community Charts application, many of which will likely exhibit similar patterns as well as even more pronounced ones.
-Furthermore, the comparison with Juneau reveals an important difference showing that even what has been uncovered here cannot be safely extrapolated to all communities.

-If it is made clear that these differences across spatial scale exist and that, at the coarser scale, the climate signal no longer represents what would reasonably be considered community-level data, then it is not bad to offer both resolutions for graphing.
+If it is made clear that these differences across spatial scale exist and that, at the coarser scale, the climate signal no longer represents what would reasonably be considered community-level data, then it is not necessarily bad to offer both resolutions for graphing.
 However, it is not as though both resolutions would be offered.
 Of course, for those communities to be added which necessitated consideration of 10-minute resolution "community" data in the first place, both resolutions cannot be offered.
 Due to a combination of a push for adding communities to the application for which no high-resolution climate model outputs exist and a lack of due diligence in assessing the scientific merits of using the suggested data,